 - Graduate level credit is possible by special arrangement.
 Applicants interested in graduate credit must seek and obtain permission before registering for the program.

-The Institute’s courses will be jointly directed and taught by Jorge Capetillo-Ponce, Associate Professor of Sociology and director of Latino Studies, UMass Boston; Luis Galanes, Professor of Anthropology and Chair of the Social Science Department at University of Puerto Rico at Cayey; Julian Jefferies, Assistant Professor of Education at the California State University at Fullerton; and the Program Coordinator of the Caribbean Studies Summer Institute will also teach classes and provide advising.
+The institute’s courses will be jointly directed and taught by Jorge Capetillo-Ponce, Associate Professor of Sociology, UMass Boston; Luis Galanes, Professor of Anthropology at University of Puerto Rico at Cayey; and Julian Jefferies, Assistant Professor of Education at the California State University at Fullerton.

 Please be advised that international programs are subject to change, slight or major, at any time due to circumstances beyond our control; this includes any and all fees, dates, itinerary, and program activities.
 We will do our best to inform all applicants of any changes in as timely a manner as possible.